-File name Content Operat ions
+File name Content Operati Operations

-Read/ Partial read Write/ Partial write Rename Create Delete
+Read/ Partial read Rename Create Delete

 Any file Yes Yes Yes a) Yes Yes

+a) UTF-8 file names can be up to 63 bytes in length.
 (Depending on the character type, file names (including extension) may be limited to 21 characters.)
+The following directory operations are possible in the UserData directory.

-- UserData directory.Directory creation (up to 62 levels, including the UserData directory) - · Deletion and renaming of directories a) UTF-8 file names can be up to 63 bytes in length.
+- Directory creation (up to 62 levels, including the UserData directory) - · Deletion and renaming of directories a) UTF-8 file names can be up to 63 bytes in length.
 (Depending on the character type, file names (including extension) may be limited to 21 characters.)